ty2k/js-algorithms/README.md

 Given an input string, returns the smallest possible [palindrome](https://en.wikipedia.org/wiki/Palindrome) that can be built off of it.

+## String: Check digit - string-check-digit.js

+Returns `true` if given a string or number that's a valid digit character.

 ## String: Check if "beautiful" - string-check-is-beautiful.js

 Returns `true` if given a string where each later letter in the alphabet appears as frequently or more than each earlier letter.
 From [CodeFights Arcade 43](https://app.codesignal.com/arcade).